Diners Club International: Australia

-In July 1974 Ansett Transport Industries purchased a 50% shareholding in the Australian franchise.
-In January 1999 Ansett sold its shareholding to Citigroup.
+In July 1974, Ansett Transport Industries purchased a 50% shareholding in the Australian franchise.
+In January 1999, Ansett sold its shareholding to Citigroup.

 On June 1, 2022, National Australia Bank bought Citigroup's Consumer Banking business in Australia, including the Australian branch of Diners Club.

-The Diners Club Corporate Card, Citi Mastercard Corporate Executive Companion Card, Diners Club Business Card and the Citi Mastercard Business Companion Card previously marketed under the Citibank brand is now currently marketed under the National Australia Bank (NAB) brand as a result of the above mentioned acquisition.
+The Diners Club Corporate Card, Citi Mastercard Corporate Executive Companion Card, Diners Club Business Card and the Citi Mastercard Business Companion Card previously marketed under the Citibank brand were brought under the National Australia Bank (NAB) brand as a result of the acquisition.

+On November 1, 2023, Diners Club Australia announced that it was ending personal cards on January 31, 2024, with no transactions possible after that date.
+Subsequently, it announced that all business and corporate cards were ending on April 15, 2024.
+All Diners Club accounts closed on September 16, 2024, effectively ending Diners Club's presence in the Australian market.

 Brazil

 On November 21, 2018, it was announced that Diners Club International and Brazilian card association Elo were extending their partnership: they launched Elo Diners Club International Cards in Brazil.
 The cards run via the Discover Global Network, and are accepted at 42 million merchant locations and 2 million ATMs in over 190 countries and territories.

 China and Hong Kong

 In September 2017, Diners Club International signed a deal with Allinpay, a Chinese payment provider, to be the exclusive carrier of all the cards that are part of the Discover Global Network.
-Apart from that, Allinpay set to increase the card acceptance in Hong Kong, especially by "travel oriented merchants".
+Apart from that, Allinpay intended to increase the card acceptance in Hong Kong, especially by "travel oriented merchants".